-Le Musée des Arts Forains in Paris is a museum dedicated to ancient fairground artifacts, theatre and music-hall objects and other curiosities.
+Le Musée des Arts Forains in Paris 12 is a museum dedicated to ancient fairground artifacts, theatre and music-hall objects and other curiosities.
 This museum is usually open for private events (by appointment) BUT from time to time, during special occasions and only for a few days, the management decides to open it also to the public.
-If you are visiting Paris with kids and it is open (check dates on Practical Info at the end of the post) don’t miss this museum, you will have a blast.
+If you are visiting Paris with kids or looking for a more local experience in Paris, don’t miss this museum, you will have a blast.

 A LIVING MUSEUM